 - Passionate and persistent in our advocacy

 Those attributes are built on the foundation of our attorneys’ decades of experience across nearly 20 practice areas.
-Four of our Partners have significant experience and credentials in ADR and mediation (see details below), and our collaborative approach allows them to tap into the firm’s “deep bench” of more than 20 other Partners and attorneys who consult on the specifics of issues across the full range of practice areas.
+Three of our Partners have significant experience and credentials in ADR and mediation (see details below), and our collaborative approach allows them to tap into the firm’s “deep bench” of more than 20 other Partners and attorneys who consult on the specifics of issues across the full range of practice areas.

 With trials in civil jury trials still on hold in Connecticut due to the COVID-19 pandemic, greater emphasis has been placed on alternative dispute resolution (ADR), and mediation in particular, as the most effective ways to resolve a broad range of legal issues for plaintiffs, defendants, and families.
 Even before COVID, Connecticut courts were moving away from trials and toward court-ordered mediation.